 The Ohio Revised Code outlines how conservancy districts are funded.
 The Miami Conservancy District (Main District) and two subdistricts (Aquifer Preservation Subdistrict and River Corridor Improvement Subdistrict) are individually funded by local assessments, and the funds are not interchangeable.
 Miami Conservancy District can also receive funding through grants, agreements and other sources.

-Does the Water Stewardship program hold events within the area?
+Does the Water Stewardship program hold events?

 Yes.
 We are active in many of the communities we serve.
 These events and activities include public meetings, free well-testing events, networking, river clean-up days, and groups such as the Great Miami River Watershed Network and Partners for the Environment.